pkdone/paul-genai-test-tools-ts/README.md

 ## How To Debug/Run

-It is easiest to debug using VS Code.
-Open the project in VS Code, first in the "Explorer" select the "src/test-***.ts" file you want to run, then from the "Activity Bar" (left-panel) select the "Run and Debug" view and then execute the pre-confgigured task "Run and Debug TypeScript" which will run the Typescript compiler first, and then if successful, it will run the program in debug mode showing its output inthe "Debug Console" of the "Status Bar" (bottom-panel).
+It is easiest to debug using VS Code and by following these steps:

+    1. Open the project in VS Code
+    1. In the _Explorer_ select the "src/test-*.ts" file you want to run
+    1. From the _Activity Bar_ (left panel), select the _Run and Debug_ view
+    1. Execute the pre-configured task _Run and Debug TypeScript_ - this will run the Typescript compiler first, and then, if successful, it will run the program in debug mode, showing its output in the _Debug Console_ of the _Status Bar_ (bottom panel).

-You can of couse also run the "test" TypeScript files from the terminal using the `node` command.
+You can also run the "test" TypeScript files from the terminal using the `node` command.

 ## Running The Project's Unit Tests